 Test case: Despite the fact that homosexual acts were traditionally harshly punished within both civil and church societies, the majorities of citizens in the USA, Ireland, and Australia have recently seen fit to sanction and protect same-sex marriages.
 Christians now are sorely divided on this issue.

-#1 Some Christians believe that God in the bible only sanctions marriage between one man and one woman.
+#1 Some Christians believe that God exclusively sanctions marriage between one man and one woman.
 One the basis of the study done above, we can now agree that this is a misreading of the evidence of the bible.
 When the bible is rightfully examined, it reveals that God has mandated at least eight different forms of marriage at one time or another (Remember the chart above).
 Christians today can continue to imagine that God only sanctions marriage between one man and one woman; however, this belief can no longer be founded exclusively (a) on biblical texts such as Gen 2 and (b) on the presumption that the divine laws governing marriage within the bible never change.

 #2 Some Christians believe that their church laws regarding marriage have never changed.
 On the basis of the study done above, we can now agree that this is a misreading of the evidence of their denominational church history.
 When their history is carefully examined, it will reveal that their church laws have periodically changed in order to update their service to the living God.

 #3 Consider how, in times past, marriages that crossed denominational lines were outlawed, then tolerated under certain special circumstances, and then finally approved with joy.
 Consider also, how prejudices against former slaves or against “primitive” races prompted churches to legislate against inter-racial marriages.
 Consider, also, how such legislation was eventually changed to tolerate such inter-racial marriages in certain circumstances.
 Then, consider how your church’s legislation gradually moved toward a full and joyful acceptance of inter-racial marriages.
-Examine if and when something akin to levirate marriage or polygamy were practiced within your denominational history.
+Examine if and when something akin to levirate marriage or polygamy were practiced within your own denominational history.

-#4 Consider to what extent the legislation in your denomination was influenced by civil legislation on the criminality of homosexual acts and by the psychological analysis of homosexuality as a “mental disorder.”
+#4 Consider to what extent the legislation in your denomination might have been influenced by civil legislation on the criminality of homosexual acts and by the psychological analysis of homosexuality as a “mental disorder.”
 In the last thirty years, consider how members of your Christian denomination have come to personally experience in their families, in their parishes, and in their Netflix choices instances wherein same-sex unions manifest something of the self-sacrificing love and the permanence of affection traditionally associated with God’s covenant with his people as enshrined in the theology of marriage.

 #5 No matter where you stand on this issue today, consider what responsibility you and your denomination have to reexamine the unnecessary suffering and combative factionalism imposed by things as they now stand.
 What responsibility do you and your denomination have to restore “peace, justice, and love” as the balm for healing your present denominational divisions so as to make “living faith” a possibility for future generations?